Skip to main content

 • Access these local containers in your browser

-• Marketing: https://{PROJECT_MACHINE_NAME}.localhost
+• Marketing: https://{PROJECT_MACHINE_NAME}.test

-• API: https://api.{PROJECT_MACHINE_NAME}.localhost
+• API: https://api.{PROJECT_MACHINE_NAME}.test

-• App: https://app.{PROJECT_MACHINE_NAME}.localhost
+• App: https://app.{PROJECT_MACHINE_NAME}.test

 • art (Manager role)